 SRM engagement workshop in Cotonou, Benin

 West Africa was the location of SRMGI’s first African workshop, held in partnership with the African Academy of Sciences in 2012.
 We returned to West Africa in August 2019 to co-organise an event in Cotonou, Benin, in partnership with the International Chair in Mathematical Physics and Applications (CIPMA – UNESCO Chair) of the University of Abomey-Calavi.
-Benin is one of the eight DECIMALS countries, with a large research team researching how SRM might affect the West African climate, especially precipitation and river runoff.
-The local DECIMALS team played a central role organising and presenting at the workshop, and representatives of the other African DECIMALS projects – in South Africa and Ivory Coast – were also brought in to the event.
+Benin is one of the eight Degrees Modelling Fund (DMF) countries, with a large research team researching how SRM might affect the West African climate, especially precipitation and river runoff.
+The local DMF team played a central role organising and presenting at the workshop, and representatives of the other African DMF projects – in South Africa and Ivory Coast – were also brought in to the event.

 A workshop under the patronage of Marie-Odile Attanasso

 Andy Parker noted that most SRM research and discussion has to date taken place in OECD countries, and that developing country engagement had been very limited.
-Developing countries have the most to gain or lose from any decisions over SRM, however, and so SRMGI (The Degrees Initiative) has been trying to build their capacity to critically evaluate SRM: through engagement workshops like this one, and through the DECIMALS research fund.
+Developing countries have the most to gain or lose from any decisions over SRM, however, and so SRMGI (the Degrees Initiative) has been trying to build their capacity to critically evaluate SRM: through engagement workshops like this one, and through the DMF.

 In his address, Prof. Bienvenu Koudjo reflected on the climate context in which the day’s discussion took place.
 He lamented that the Paris Agreement temperature targets might be missed.
 He argued for a rigorous and inclusive conversation around SRM, on the regional as well as one the international stage, in order to understand potential benefits and drawbacks.
 This conference, he reflected, was a first step in enlarging the debate to more nations, before inviting the participants, on behalf of the Beninese government, to make the most out of this day.